itsnauman/jump-run/README.txt

 $ jumprun_

 A unix command-line tool for running scripts from any directory in terminal, It allows you to do it from any directory buy making shortcuts.
-At the current moment Perl 5,Ruby and Python interpreters are supported.
+At the current moment Perl 5, Ruby and Python interpreters are supported.

 Platform:
 ---------